 Inchgarth Biodiversity Initiative

 Himalayan Balsam, an Invasive Non-Native Species, continues to spread rapidly along the Dee.
-Its aggressive seed dispersal (shooting its seeds up to 7 metres), and high nectar production attracts pollinators to the detriment of native plants.
+Its aggressive seed dispersal (shooting its seeds up to 7 metres) and high nectar production attract pollinators to the detriment of native plants.
 Himalayan Balsam can promote river bank erosion as it dies back over winter, leaving the bank unprotected from flooding.
-'Balsam Bashing' is a very therapeutic activity and volunteers are still required to help with this.
+'Balsam Bashing' is a very therapeutic activity, and volunteers are still required to help with this.
 A working team representing various landowners, users & other interested parties in Lower Deeside has been formed to investigate a coordinated and targeted approach for dealing with this.

 Volunteers needed